bibrakc/CCA-Simulator/Applications/Deprecated/Page_Rank_Fixed_Iterations_V2/README.md

-# Page_Rank_Fixed_Iterations
+# Page_Rank_Fixed_Iterations_V2
+Same as `Page_Rank_Fixed_Iterations` but here we germinate an action per vertex per iteration such that it doesn't have to traverse the graph to active the vertices.
+Experimental results don't know any meaningful performance benefit.
-`Page_Rank_Fixed_Iterations` application implements asynchronous `page rank` with fixed number of iterations using the CCASimulator.
+`Page_Rank_Fixed_Iterations_V2` application implements asynchronous `page rank` with fixed number of iterations using the CCASimulator.
 In this application there is no convergence implemented rather the program runs for a fixed number if page rank iterations provided by the user.

 ## Building Using CMake
 To compile the application, execute the following `cmake` commands to generate the executable.